JanBlk/esx_ammunition/README.md

 # esx_ammunition
-First of all: my english isn't that good so try ignoring my mistakes pls
+First of all: my English isn't that good so try ignoring my mistakes pls

 This is a simple script with which you can buy ammunition at configurable shops.

 Installation:

 1. Once you have downloaded the script simply unzip it and drag it into you resources folder.
-2. Go into you server.cfg and add "start esx_ammunition" (must be under start es_extended
+2. Go into your server.cfg and add "start esx_ammunition" (must be under start es_extended)
 3. Have fun

 Comments: